The Virus Hunters — Tracking Down the Next HIV

 “We don’t really have a good handle on the diversity of pathogens that are out there, so we have to try to find and characterize the unknown before it spills over and causes an epidemic that could quickly become a pandemic,” she says.
 “If we can detect and minimize the impact of epidemics, we’ll be ahead of the game and can reduce the risk of pandemics.
 We’ve got the technology to accomplish that, but we need to commit to it.”

-The Association of American Veterinary Medical Colleges (AAVMC) encourages students who are interested in veterinary medicine to consider public health careers.
+The American Association of Veterinary Medical Colleges (AAVMC) encourages students who are interested in veterinary medicine to consider public health careers.
 In Dr. Mazet’s case, she earned her doctor of veterinary medicine, master of preventive veterinary medicine, and her PhD in epidemiology from UC Davis.
 She recommends her line of work for students with an interest in veterinary medicine who want to solve global health problems for vulnerable populations.
 She uses a One Health approach that recognizes that sustainable solutions will only be found by considering the connected and interactive influences on animals, people, and the environment.
 Dr. Mazet recommends that students get critical experience in One Health by working in public health, animal agriculture, environmental management, conservation, and natural resource agencies and nongovernmental organizations, as well as by working with professors and scientists on their research projects.

 “Dr. Mazet and her colleagues are out to stop the next HIV-like pandemic before it starts,” says the AAVMC’s former Interim Executive Director Bennie Osburn.
 “It’s a perfect example of the ‘One Health’ approach that veterinarians take to solving problems at the nexus of animal, human, and ecosystem health.”